hero-banner.png

 The Insight

-Robinsons had positioned itself as less boring than water and less sugary than fizzy drinks.
-This manifested in a fixation on fruit.
-But people don’t drink squash to get their five a day.
-People drink squash because when you’re really thirsty, there’s nothing more refreshing.
+The brand had spent years virtue signalling by talking about nothing but fruit.
+But you don’t drink squash to get your five a day.
+You drink squash because when you’re really thirsty, there’s nothing more refreshing.

 The Execution

-I pointed to academic research showing that refreshment is negatively correlated with sweetness and thickness and proposed a solution.
-Working with the Saatchi Conceptual Design department, I showed that by mirroring the product preparation process—adding water—we could course correct.
+I pointed to academic research showing that refreshment is negatively correlated with sweetness and thickness and worked closely with the Saatchi Conceptual Design department to develop a ‘thirsty brand world’.

 The Results